alecksandr26/my-flask-code/basic/README.md

 To debug with flask, we need to create another shell variable called  `FLASK_DEBUG` and you need to set this variable with "1".

 `export FLASK_DEBUG=1`

+With this variable, we can make a change inside of the file and that change will be automatically applied to the server.